supertwist/fundamentals/GAI-glossary.md

 **Chain-of-Thought** (CoT) reasoning capabilities, allowing the AI to present its thought process in real time

+**checkpoint**  a "checkpoint" generally refers to a saved state of a model during or after the training process.
+Here are a few aspects to consider:

+1. **Model State**: Checkpoints save the model's weights and biases at a specific point in time, allowing you to resume training from that point without starting over.

+2. **Version Control**: They can also act as a version control mechanism, where you can roll back to a previous state if subsequent training leads to undesirable outcomes, such as overfitting.

+3. **Experimentation**: Checkpoints allow researchers and developers to experiment with different configurations, learning rates, and other hyperparameters by providing restore points.

+4. **Deployment**: For deployment purposes, a checkpoint represents the final state of a model that's ready to be converted into a deployable format.

+5. **Fault Tolerance**: In distributed training settings, checkpoints provide a way to recover from interruptions (like system failures) without significant data or compute loss.

+Overall, checkpoints are critical for managing the training lifecycle of a model efficiently and effectively.

 **CLIP**, which stands for Contrastive Language–Image Pretraining, is a model developed by OpenAI that plays a significant role in the context of generative AI.
 It is designed to understand and associate images and text in a way that allows for more advanced image and language processing tasks.
 CLIP is capable of performing zero-shot learning, meaning it can make predictions on tasks without direct prior examples, simply by understanding the context and relationships from the vast amount of data it was trained on.

 In terms of functionality, CLIP works by learning visual concepts from natural language supervision.
 During training, it aligns images with corresponding textual descriptions, effectively creating a shared understanding or embedding space where both images and text can coexist.
 This capability makes CLIP particularly useful in tasks that require an understanding of visual and linguistic information simultaneously, such as image captioning, visual search, and integrated text-to-image generation.